Chrystalkey/landtagszusammenfasser/docs/collector_api.md

 The collector MUST be authenticated to the database (but not necessarily vice versa), since malicious updates can corrupt the internal state of the database.
 However, the API is rate-limited to prevent abuse.

-DISCUSSION: Which part of the system handles and checks the addition of new documents / new Gesetzesvorhaben and the change of document URLS?
-Should the crawler take this job, we will not only need a content update protocol but also something that updates other entries in the database, which that directly contradicts when is written below.

 ## Protocols
 ### Content Update Protocol
 #### The protocol